 - Training using tools that cause pain, fear, or intimidation can sometimes cause physical and emotional harm.
 And this is a chance I never want to take.

-- Leading veterinary, behavior, and humane organizations (in the US and across the globe) have come out in support of positive reinforcement training.
+- Leading veterinary, behavior, and humane organizations (in the US and across the globe) have come out adamantly in support of positive reinforcement training and just as strongly opposed to methodology that uses coercion, discomfort, pain, startle or fear.
 For example, in their position statement on the use of punishment in training, the “American Veterinary Society of Animal Behavior (AVSAB) recommends that training should focus on reinforcing desired behaviors, removing the reinforcer for inappropriate behaviors, and addressing the emotional state and environmental conditions driving the undesirable behavior.
 This approach promotes a better understanding of the pet’s behavior and better awareness of how humans may have inadvertently contributed to the development of the undesirable behavior.”

 - Personally, I don’t want to have a relationship with my dog that is based on fear and punishment.
+And I wouldn’t expect my clients to do anything that I wouldn’t do with my own dog.
 I want to build my relationship with trust, mutual respect, and yes, even joy.
 And, I’ve had fantastic success with this approach.

 First, do no harm.

 No trainer, myself included, can be 100 percent positive all of the time.
 Things happen, dogs are sensitive beings, and sometimes even simple actions such as pressure on a leash or leaning too close can be aversive to a dog.
-But we can try.
+And like everyone I am a human who sometimes gets short tempered or frustrated (ha, and my dog barking at squirrels is MY current nemesis–boy do I get overexcited and lose my impulse control when that happens!)
+But we can try to be more effective, kinder, and work towards the goal of a mutually respectful relationship with the animals we choose to bring into our lives.
 And while punishment and negative reinforcement can be effective at stopping unwanted behavior, so can a lot of other techniques and tools.
 We can choose how we want to interact with our dogs and make the decision to first do no harm.